eclipse-iceoryx/iceoryx2/examples/rust/publish_subscribe/README.md

 > [complex data type example](../complex_data_types) for guidance on how to
 > use them.

-This example illustrates a robust publisher-subscriber communication pattern between two separate processes.
+This example illustrates a robust publisher-subscriber messaging pattern between two separate processes.
 The publisher sends a message every second, each containing [`TransmissionData`].
 On the receiving end, the subscriber checks for new data every second.